 As the FDA and TVM manufacturers continue trying to get to the bottom of the transvaginal mesh safety issues, thousands of women are left with painful complications and costly medical bills for repeat surgeries.
 The manufacturers must be held accountable for all costs associated with the TVM side effects and many lawsuits have already been filed.

 If you or a loved one has experienced medical complications from transvaginal mesh, then you too need to take legal action.
-Holding medical device manufacturers responsible for harm can be legally complex but the caring and knowledgeable advocates at the Law Offices of Jeffrey S. Glassman are here to help.
+Holding medical device manufacturers responsible for harm can be legally complex but the caring and knowledgeable advocates at Jeffrey Glassman Injury Lawyers are here to help.